Angel Munoz [moon-YOHZ] is Founder, President and Chief Executive Officer of Mass Luminosity® a global research and development technology company.

-On January 29, 2014, Angel Munoz launched GTribe, a next-generation social media network focused primarily on tech savvy gamers and technology enthusiasts.
-Angel Munoz is GTribe's President and Creative Director.
+On January 29, 2014, he launched GTribe® a niche social media community focused primarily on PC gamers and tech enthusiasts.
+Angel Munoz is GTribe's Founder and President.

-On December 1, 1995, Munoz launched the Adrenaline Vault, an award-winning video game publication, that was widely regarded as one of the world's most reliable sources of industry news.
+On December 24, 1995, he launched the Adrenaline Vault, an award-winning video game publication, that was regarded as one of the world's most dependable sources of interactive entertainment news.

-On June 26, 1997, Munoz launched the Cyberathlete Professional League.
-The CPL was the global organization that first defined video game competitions as a professional sport.
-Under Munoz's ten-year management, the CPL hosted 60 international tournament events in North America, South America, Europe, Asia and Australia.
+On June 26, 1997, he launched the Cyberathlete® Professional League.
+The CPL was the global organization that first advanced videogame competitions to the level of a professional sport.
+Under Munoz's twelve-year management, the CPL hosted 60 international tournament events in North America, South America, Europe, Asia and Australia.
 The CPL also sanctioned 600 international qualifiers, and awarded over $3 million in cash prizes.
-Due to his pioneering work at the CPL, Angel Munoz is sometimes referred to as the father of professional gaming (esports), now a multi-billion dollar industry.
+Due to his pioneering work at the CPL, Angel Munoz is regarded as the father of esports now a multi-billion-dollar industry.

-On August 21, 2010, he completed the sale of the CPL, to the Singaporean investment firm WoLong Ventures, Ltd. Subsequently, The CPL moved its headquarters and operations to China.
+On August 21, 2010, he sold The CPL, to the Singaporean investment firm WoLong Ventures, Ltd. Subsequently, The CPL moved its headquarters and operations to Singapore.